Interested in moving toward a zero waste lifestyle? Here are my tried-and-true tips for getting started:

 Know your trash

 This might sound a bit weird, but if you want to reduce your trash, you have to know what’s in it first.
 Before you throw your trash out for the week, take a look at what you’re throwing away.
 If you want to make a big impact quickly, find ways to eliminate the biggest category of trash.
 For my family, the biggest culprit was plastic wrappers and bags around food (especially produce and cheese).
-I was able to immediately reduce 80% our trash that first week by buying package-free groceries.
+I was able to eliminate 80% of our trash by buying package-free groceries.

 Set a goal

 Once you’ve decided to reduce your trash, set a measurable goal.
 For example, if you put one trash bag out to the curb each week, see if you can reduce it to one trash bag every two weeks.
 Or aim to remove one category of trash like plastic bags.
 Once you’ve set a goal, make a note of your current trash output (i.e. size of weekly garbage or number of plastic bags used per week) so you can track your progress.
-Acknowledging your successes will keep you motivated to continue.
-Since starting my zero waste challenge, I’ve posted a photo every week of my trash on social media.
-Knowing I’ll be posting that photo at the end of the week keeps me motivated to avoid trash all week long.
+Seeing your successes will keep you motivated to continue.

 Share your goal

 Let people in your life know why you’re trying to reduce your waste, whether that be in real-world conversations or on social media.
-This facilitates future interactions and sets the stage for the new habits they’ll be witnessing (like when you whip out your glass storage container at the end of a meal out).
-Sharing your journey with others will make it easier for them to support your choices.
-Starting your own #zerowastechallenge also holds you accountable to meet your goal.
+This facilitates future interactions and sets the stage for the new habits they’ll be witnessing (like when you whip out your reusable container at the end of a meal out).
+Sharing your journey with others will also make it easier for them to support your choices.
+When I started my zero waste challenge, I posted a photo every week of my trash on social media.
+Knowing I would be posting a photo at the end of the week kept me motivated to avoid trash all week long.

 Look for groups in your community and join online groups for tips, inspiration and encouragement.
 Embarking on a trash-free lifestyle in our disposable society can sometimes feel like an uphill battle, so putting a support system in place increases your chances of success.
-I’m a big fan of the Facebook group Journey to Zero-Waste.
+There are lots of great zero waste groups on Facebook where you can ask questions and share your successes, including Tiny Trash Can! 😀